 From there, you’ll want to utilize drip campaigns to get the most out of each of your articles.
 Each blog can become a dozen social media posts, spread across a year or more.
 For this, a social media scheduling tool is your friend.
 You can schedule out all the posts promoting your blog at once so you don’t have to worry about posting in the moment.
 Be sure to use a variety of relevant hashtags and follow other platform-specific best practices.

 Don’t just promote your own content.
 Share content from adjacent industry sources as well.
 Consider the topics your audience cares about or would be interested in learning more about, then curate content on those topics.

 Engage with your desired audience.
 Go out and find accounts that align with your target audience and start engaging with their posts.
 One of the best ways to get someone’s attention is by liking a few of their photos and leaving thoughtful comments.
+Find the people who would find your content interest and show them what you have to offer.
 Social media is about getting social, after all.